capoferro/frog-care/content/docs/feeding.md

 ## Vitamins

 Dart frogs must have supplementation for Calcium, Vitamin D3 and Vitamin A. The most common way to give these is by dusting fruit flies before feeding.

-Some supplements, such as [Repashy Calcium Plus](https://www.shop.repashy.com/products/repashy-calcium-plus), contain all of these vitamins in a single powder.
+Some supplements, such as [Repashy Calcium Plus](https://www.shop.repashy.com/products/repashy-calcium-plus), contain all of these vitamins in a single owder.
+Repashy Calcium Plus is considered the "Gold Standard" of supplements for dart frogs as it is simple and covers all the basics.

 Other supplements, such as [Rep-Cal Calcium + D3](https://www.pangeareptile.com/products/rep-cal-ultrafine-reptile-calcium-supplement) do not contain Vitamin A, so, when using these, at least one feeding per month should be dusted with [Vitamin A powder](https://www.shop.repashy.com/products/repashy-vitamin-a-plus) instead.

+Frogs can overdose on Vitamin A, so take care not to supplement with it more than once a week when dusting with Vitamin A powder directly.

+When breeding, additional Vitamin A is required.
+Increasing Vitamin A from once a month to 2-4 times per month when actively breeding will help keep frogs healthy.
+Note that Vitamin A is included in small amounts in All-in-one supplements like Repashy Calcium Plus when increasing Vitamin A supplementation.

 **[How to remove fruit flies from cultures, how to dust them and how to feed them to dart frogs ](https://youtu.be/Q9PkDXLK13A?si=azksV1dVeihP2gvj)**